bneidlinger/RobotWars/RobotWars_app_code.md

     } // End executeTick()

     // --- Safe API Methods ---
-    // These remain unchanged.
-They bridge the sandbox call to the actual game logic.

     /** Safely retrieves the ServerRobot instance for the currently executing robot. @private */ getCurrentRobot() {